ObserveRTC/observer-js/README.md

  ## Run demo using docker

   - Build and run the docker
-  - `npm run run-demo` and access the server from http://localhost:9090
+  - `npm run local-docker-demo` and access the server from http://localhost:9090

  ##### Change websocket server address in the demo application